cjdbarlow/bedside-notebook/anaesthesia/vascular/elective-aaa.md

 >Blood loss: Extensive, with possibility of exsanguination.
 Cell saver, cross-match at least 4 units.  <br>
 >Special: HDU/ICU required post-op.

-Removal of an aneurysmal aorta and replacment with a synthetic graft.
+Removal of an aneurysmal aorta and replacement with a synthetic graft.
 May be:
 * Infra-renal
 * Supra-renal
 Requires a supra-renal cross-clamp, and therefore is associated with significantly greater peri-operative AKI.